nnmer/khi_pick_and_place_1/README.md

 # Kawaski RS007 Robot / Rockwell MagneMotion Pick-and-Place Demo

-Derived from the Unity Robotics Hub Pick-and-Place tutorial
+Derived from the Unity Robotics Hub Pick-and-Place tutorial This unity app simulates the Rs007 Robot and Rockwell MagneMotion table features in the Build 2022 Keynote Demo (at the end of Satya Nadella's portion)

 # Getting started
 - prerequisites Windows 10 or 11, Docker Desktop, Unity